Subliminal Message Pro is compatible with Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.

 Click here to see the non-subliminal image version.

 When you launch Subliminal Message Pro you see the above Control Window.
 Drag the Control Panel somewhere out of the way.
 Set the two top sliders for the min and max times between flashes (2 to 30 seconds).
 If you see a small red light between these sliders, you have set the min slider higher than the max slider or set the max slider less than the min slider; set the sliders so that the small red light goes out.
 Set the bottom slider for the darkness of the text message.
 Above, you see that messages are set to be displayed at random every 10 to 15 sec and the text is set for 50% darkness.
 Text color is set for red.
 To change the text color from black (default), click on the "Set Text Color" button, choose the desired color from the color wheel and click on the "OK" button.
-As you move the bottom slider, the darkness of the sample text changes to show you the result of this setting.
+As you move the bottom slider, the the Sample Text Darkness changes to show you the result of this setting.
 Set the Relative Font Size control for the desired font size.
 For the largest font size, use the small up/down buttons to set this setting for 20.
 For the smallest font size, set this setting for 0.
-Choose whether messages should be chosen in list order or at random.
+Choose whether messages should be chosen in List Order or at Random.
 At the top of the Control Panel there are two checkboxes.
 If "Auto Minimize" is checked, the SMP Control Panel will be minimized immediately after launch.
 If "Random Reverse" is checked, messages will be displayed with reverse spelling approximately 50% of the time.

-Minimize the Control Panel by clicking on the small yellow button at the top left of the window and let SMP run as you work in other applications.
+Minimize the Control Panel by clicking on the small yellow button at the top left of the window to let SMP run as you work in other applications.
 If you minimize SMP by using the menu bar (Subliminal Message Pro > Hide), the messages will not flash while you use other applications.

-You can use a shortcut (Command - Option - Control - Shift) to Pause/Continue flashing.
+Use Hot Key Option-z to Pause/Continue flashing.
 The Control Panel displays "Paused" in red font when paused (see above).
 This shortcut can be used whether the Control Panel is visible or minimized.

 This program comes with five default categories, each with five text messages, so that you can try SMP.
 You will probably want to make your own categories and messages.
 SMP has unlimited capacity for messages and categories.
 Click on Messages in the menu to open the Message Maintenance window.
 When you first launch Subliminal Message Pro, the table includes the default categories and messages.
 You can drag the bottom right corner of the Message Maintenance window to make it taller and see more messages.

-A category row starts with an asterisk (*).
+Start a category row with an asterisk (*).
 Category rows are displayed with a light green background.
 If you click on an existing row and add a message or category, the added row will be placed directly below the highlighted row.
 If a row is not selected, the message or category will be added at the bottom of the table.
-To edit a message in the table, click on the message to highlight it, pause, and then click again to start editing; click on the Return/Enter key when you are finished editing.
+To edit a message in the table, click on the message to highlight it, pause, and then click again and start editing; click on the Return/Enter key when you are finished editing.
 You can click and drag rows up and down in the list.
 Displayed messages are chosen from Checked messages.
 To Check all rows of a category, double-click a category row.
 To Uncheck all rows of a category, shift-double-click a category row.

 Categories and messages may include characters in Latin, Japanese, Spanish, French, German, Greek, Korean, Cyrillic, Hebrew, Russian, Afrikaans, Polish, etc. Fonts for these characters are included in the operating system unless you opted otherwise.
 Above you see examples of such characters.